elastic/rally/docs/track.rst

 .. note::
     See also the ``close-point-in-time`` operation for a larger example.

 Throughput will be reported as number of retrieved pages per second (``pages/s``).
 The rationale is that each HTTP request corresponds to one operation and we need to issue one HTTP request per result page.
+Note that if you use a dedicated Elasticsearch metrics store, you can also use other request-level meta-data such as the number of hits for your own analyses.

 Meta-data
 """""""""